 Cargill, a privately held food and agricultural business, wanted to democratize learning within their organization.

-They felt that their L&D opportunities were skewed so that only executives in the company could access such resources as in-person learning.
+They felt that their L&D strategy was skewed so that only executives in the company could access resources such as in-person learning.

 Successful Chief Learning Officers (CLOs) seem to hone in and focus on a few particular aspects of L&D.

-In a revealing survey of CLOs from 19 large companies conducted by HBR, they identified five mindsets:
+In a survey of CLOs from 19 large companies conducted by HBR, they identified five mindsets:

 Develop growth mindsets before specific skills.